 At 12,000 square feet in size, the ice rink at Shipyard Commons is huge!
 Not only that, but it’s covered and the skating is free!

-Between late December and the end of February, the skating rink is open daily from around noon until 7:00 pm every day except for Christmas Day (when it’s closed).
+Between late December and the end of February in years when there isn’t a pandemic, the skating rink is open daily from around noon until 7:00 pm every day except for Christmas Day (when it’s closed).
 Admission is free and last year skates could be rented at $7 for adults or $5 for children.
 Helmets and skating aids are available for use for free.

 (Note: Skates can be rented up until half an hour before closing, while quantities permit, and helmets are mandatory for children under 13 years of age.)